ztw17/programming-univbasics-3-methods-default-values-lab/README.md

 ## Conclusion

 You're all set!
-You've successfully written a series of Ruby methods utilizing all of the various Ruby basics we've discuss thus far.
+You've successfully written a series of Ruby methods utilizing all of the various Ruby basics we've discussed this far.
 Now, we'll teach you about scope, and how information can be passed around to different methods.